SGTMcClain/FantasyAggregator/README.md

 # FantasyAggregator
-Fantasy Football App to easily manage multiple Fantasy Football Teams
+Fantasy Football App to easily manage multiple Fantasy Football Teams.
+Initially this will only be for Yahoo NFL Fantasy, with the hope to expand to other sports and sites as I get more comfortable with how to manage API's.
+On that note Yahoo's API documentation is pretty bad so I will try my best to document any discoveries I make in this respository.

 ## API Keys ##
 The API Keys are hidden using the method below